Fraxinus001/OOYellowProject/README.md

 * The program will have its own database for storing datas of citizens.
 * The program will use AES-256 encryption method for securing the access keys specially assigned on every citizen.
 * The program will record important datas and credentials of citizens.
+* The program will secure and present the recorded datas to the Admin and Citizens.

 What would be the name of the project?
 * OOP_ID Centralization System